Our top travel tips

 - Show respect when visiting cultural, historical and sacred sites.
 In some countries, inappropriate or indecent behaviour can lead to arrest.

 - Always ask permission before taking photos of people and respect their wishes if they decline.
-In some destinations, it's illegal to take photos of certain places, such as government buildings, airports and ports or anything that may be police or military property.
+In some countries, it's illegal to take photos of certain places, such as government buildings, airports and ports or anything that may be police or military property.

 - In some countries it's not acceptable for couples to be very affectionate in public.

 - Laws and attitudes towards lesbian, gay, bisexual, trans and intersex (LGBTI) travellers around the world can be very different from those in Australia, which can create risks for LGBTI travellers.
-More information:
+More information: LGBTI travellers

 Family and relationship matters